 Availability and data

-You can download coronaSPAdes pre-release package (current version from 2020-10-04) from here.
-To run coronaSPAdes either use the convenience wrapper “coronaspades.py” or pass
+You can download coronaSPAdes package as a part of 3.15.3 release (Linux binaries, MacOS binaries, or source code).
+To run coronaSPAdes either use the convenience wrapper “coronaspades.py” that use default set of coronaviral HMMs or pass

 - – full set of scaffolds from input data (derived without HMMs)